Fast computation of distance-generalized cores using sampling: Introduction

 We use Chernoff bounds to determine an appropriate value for $M$, and provide algorithms for maintaining the $h$-neighborhoods.
 The maintenance require special attention since if the $h$-neighborhood becomes too small we need to bring back the deleted nodes.

+Finally, we study distance-generalized subgraphs, a notion proposed by~\citet{bonchi2019distance} that extends a notion of dense subgraphs.
+Here the density is the ratio of $h$-connected node pairs and nodes.
+We show that the problem is \np-hard and propose an algorithm based on approximate core maps, extending the results by~\citet{bonchi2019distance}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:prel} we introduce preliminary notation and formalize the problem.
 In Section~\ref{sec:algorithm} we present a naive version of the algorithm that yields approximate results but is too slow.
 We prove the approximation guarantee in Section~\ref{sec:sampling}, and speed-up the algorithm in Section~\ref{sec:speedup}.
+In Section~\ref{sec:dense} we study distance-generalized dense subgraphs.
 We discuss the related work in Section~\ref{sec:related}.
 Finally, we compare our method empirically against the baselines in Section~\ref{sec:exp} and conclude the paper with discussion in Section~\ref{sec:conclusions}.